HasanGenc1/titanic-project/README.md

 ## Results

--The CatBoost model was evaluated using classification metrics and 5-fold cross-validation, demonstrating the effectiveness of feature engineering, data preprocessing, and gradient boosting for predicting passenger survival.
+- The CatBoost model was evaluated using classification metrics and 5-fold cross-validation, demonstrating the effectiveness of feature engineering, data preprocessing, and gradient boosting for predicting passenger survival.